-The architecture of the event relied heavily, perhaps necessarily, on spectacle.
+The architecture of the event relied heavily on spectacle.
 People dressed up.
 They dressed down.
-People held signs that drew inspiration running the gamut of meme to Constitutional truism, and a stronghold of Westboro-types stood protected by a human fence of police.
-Jumbotrons punctuated the Independence Avenue portion of the route at semi-regular intervals, facing those walking toward.
-They were at once compelling additions during my walk inward to the rally, though they became quick gimmicks that physically and mentally impeded the mobilization of the march.
+People held signs that drew inspiration running the gamut of meme to Constitutional truism.
+A human fence of police protected a bubble of Westboro-types.
+Jumbotrons punctuated the Independence Avenue portion of the route at semi-regular intervals.
+They projected the image of the rally speakers on their stage.
+The talking heads were turned to face those walking toward the center of a very large megaphone.
+At once compelling additions on my walk inward to the rally, they became gimmicks that physically and mentally impeded the mobilization of the march.
 The rally droned into an area of lost attention.
 The people wanted movement.
-Rumors circulated via tweet that it was cancelled, that the rally had been extended.
-What followed was close-quartered frustration, what followed was stasis.
+Rumors circulated via Twitter that it was cancelled, that it was to be only a rally, that the rally had been extended.
+What followed was close-quartered frustration followed by total stasis.

-When the crowd finally reversed their direction and began shuffling out, Madonna performed.
+When the crowd finally reversed direction and shuffling away from the center stage, Madonna performed.
 Of all things.
 Many became occupied by her presence, forgetting their own, and bubbling around the jumbotrons in ways that choked the traffic flow.
-The public conversation was diverted to celebrity.
+The public conversation was diverted to her celebrity.

-Maybe a celebrity buoy was necessary–and we need to facilitate discussions about how all persons, pop nobility and plebeian alike, can leverage their quotidian power.
-However, the inclusion of brands like Madonna and Scarlet Johansson palpably sublimated what had once been a unifying rage within the crowd, into something like the mostly pleasant spectacle-oriented camaraderie one feels at an overgrown, corporate-sponsored music festival.
+Maybe a celebrity buoy was necessary–and we need to facilitate discussions about how all persons, pop nobility and plebeian alike, can leverage their position if it is of any power.
+But the inclusion of brands like Madonna and Scarlet Johansson palpably sublimated what had once been a unifying rage within the crowd, into something like a festival.
+I wasn't feeling super festive.

-I worry a lot about this kind derailment.
-I stood in line with friends at the food truck cluster-fuck in the midst of waste-bins that teemed luxuriously with many iterations of take-out boxes.
+I worry a lot about having fun.
+I stood in line with friends at the food truck cluster-fuck in the middle of waste-bin seas teeming luxuriously with many patriotic iterations of take-out boxes.
 I noticed that the usual food truck prices had been taped over and marked up for the day, so I stood in line and wondered about where, precisely, our priorities currently lay.
-I walked in-line with friends and we wondered if this action was not falsely cathartic.
-I walked in-line with friends and we did scream, and loudly.
+Feeding ourselves.
+The food truck owners, about paying their bills maybe with the money they make from the mark up.
+I walked in-line with friends and we wondered if this kind of screaming that we eventually partook in, was not falsely cathartic.